Anemy/URF-Challenge/README.md

 An application which provides insights into a URF win ratios for champions in League of Legends

+Run the server on your localhost (with Node.js installed) using the command: npm start

 My API End points:
 (Currently only hosted on local host - will update with server later once I have a server running)